oracle-livelabs/analytics-ai/oci-artificial-intelligence/anomaly-detection/anomalies/anomaly-detection-model-multivariate.md

-# Train Anomaly Detection Model And Detect
+# Train Anomaly Detection Multivariate Model And Detect

 ## Introduction

-In this session, we will show you how to train an anomaly detection model, and make predictions with new data.
+In this session, we will show you how to train a multivariate anomaly detection model, and make predictions with new data.

 ***Estimated Time***: 30 minutes